Weak Markov Processes as Linear Systems: Introduction

-In Section \ref{section:weak} we start with a self-contained but concise description of the basic theory of weak Markov processes in discrete time: The dynamics is described by a row isometry and then from a co-invariant subspace certain structures emerge which can be given a quantum probabilistic interpretation, such as transition operators and weak filtrations.
-Most of this is well known but note how in the end we give an operational meaning to the elements of the free semigroup $F^+_d$ by interpreting them as certain measurement protocols.
+In Section 2 we start, for convenience, with a self-contained but rather concise description of the basic theory of weak Markov processes in discrete time.
+The dynamics is described by a $*$-endomorphism or, equivalently, by a row isometry.
+This produces a one-sided time evolution which exhibits features related to causality and system theory more directly than other approaches.
+By additionally considering a co-invariant subspace more such features emerge which further can be given a quantum probabilistic interpretation, such as transition operators and weak filtrations.
+Most of this is well known but at this point there is a need to work out a kind of dictionary between quantum probabilists with their nonspatial view of processes in terms of operator algebras, quantum channels and completely positive maps on the one hand and operator theorists with their spatial view focussing on operators acting on Hilbert spaces on the other hand.
+The actual physical content is a third aspect to be considered.
+Note in particular how in the end of Section 2 we give an operational meaning to the elements of the free semigroup $F^+_d$ by interpreting them as certain measurement protocols.

-In Section \ref{section:structure} we define the notion of a representation of structure maps $A,B,C,D$ (as described above) by a weak Markov process and in this way we get an explicit systematic procedure to identify multi-variable linear systems (as described above) within quantum physical models.
-At this point it remains quite abstract.
-As a preparation for seeing representations of structure maps in use we first introduce in Section \ref{section:cat} the theory of subprocesses and quotient processes of (discrete weak Markov) processes and then show that within a suitably defined category of processes this can be reformulated as a short exact sequence.
-The main result here is a classification of extensions appearing in such short exact sequences by a construction which we call a $\gamma$-cascade of processes.
+In Section 3 we define the notion of a representation of structure maps $A,B,C,D$ (as described above) by a weak Markov process and in this way we get an explicit systematic procedure to identify multi-variable linear systems (as described above) within quantum physical models.
+At this point it remains quite abstract but we go on to develop some quantum mechanical interpretation in terms of conditional states and quantum filtering.
+As a preparation for seeing specific representations of structure maps in quantum physical processes we develop in Section 4 a theory of subprocesses and quotient processes of (discrete weak Markov) processes and then show that in a suitably defined category of processes this can be reformulated as a short exact sequence.
+The main result here is a classification of extensions appearing in such short exact sequences by a construction which we call a $\gamma$-extension of processes.
 There is a set of contractions from which $\gamma$ can be chosen which gives a parametrization of all the ways in which two processes can be put together as subprocess and quotient process, with $\gamma = 0$ yielding the direct sum.
+In fact Section 4 can also be read as a more or less self-contained theory on its own with a lot of potential for further development beyond the rather specific use we make of it in the following sections.